-This value is the period after which IEC 61850 G00SE connections without responses will be deleted, and must be between 2 and 604800 seconds.
-The default value is 60 days.
+Max. duration of an This value is the period after which IEC 61850 G00SE connections without responses Ethernet connection will be deleted, and must be between 2 and 604800 seconds. in seconds [2- The default value is 60 days.
+604800]

 Disable intrusion prevention When this option is selected, the analysis of the IEC 61850 G00SE protocol will be disabled and traffic will be allowed if the filter policy allows it.
-Log every IEC 61850 G00SE request Enables or disables logs that capture IEC 61850 G00SE requests.
+Log every IEC 61850 GOOSE request Enables or disables logs that capture IEC 61850 G00SE requests.